sbabic/swupdate/doc/source/swupdate.rst

   really in the cpio archive.
 - modify partitions, if required.
 This consists in a resize of UBI volumes, not a resize of MTD partition.
-  A volume with the name "data" is saved and restored after resizing.
 - runs pre-install scripts
 - iterates through all images and call the corresponding handler for installing on target.